Alcantor/LotusECU-T4e/README.md

     To 7: Download the ECU for example.
     To 8: Compare CRC of the file from the previous step!

+*Note: At this point, you could install the stage15.
+This will avoid you to re-open your ECU if you need to re-flash something.*

 ## Live tuning.

 It's possible to make modifications on running engine for test, because the